CodeWithAloha/resilienthawaii.org/content/_index.md

 #### State Orders

 * [Governor’s Orders](https://governor.hawaii.gov/wp-content/uploads/2020/03/2003162-ATG_Third-Supplementary-Proclamation-for-COVID-19-signed.pdf)[ ](https://governor.hawaii.gov/wp-content/uploads/2020/03/2003162-ATG_Third-Supplementary-Proclamation-for-COVID-19-signed.pdf): All persons entering the state  to self-quarantine for 14 days or for their duration of their stay, whichever is shorter

 *(effective March 26, 2020) (**[Hawaii News No*w](https://www.hawaiinewsnow.com/2020/03/22/live-governor-expected-announce-new-restrictions-bid-fight-spread-virus/)*, updated March 22) *

+* **UPDATE:** As of April 1, 2020 at 12:01AM all inter island travel is subject to 14 day quarantine. ([Hawaii News Now](https://www.hawaiinewsnow.com/2020/04/01/heres-how-mandatory-quarantine-inter-island-travelers-will-work/), updated April 1)

 #### Schools / Department of Education